 As calculations of GHG emissions contain uncertainty for a variety of reasons, we conducted an uncertainty analysis to quantify estimates of the likely or perceived difference between the reported GHG emissions and a qualitative description of the likely causes of the difference such as uncertainty in data inputs and calculation methodologies; uncertainty associated with mathematical equations used to characterize the relationship between various parameters and emission processes; and uncertainty associated with quantifying the parameters used as inputs to estimation models.
-UPS continues to improve internal processes for primary data collection to reduce uncertainty in its GHG inventory reporting for Scopes 1 and 2.
-UPS continues to work with the third parties responsible for providing the data necessary to calculate Scope 3 emissions and will continue to work on improving the data management and the methodologies used to estimate these emissions to reduce the uncertainty in its GHG inventory reporting.
-Using the GHG Protocol "Measurement and Estimation Uncertainty of GHG Emissions" guidance and analyzing the collected data through Monte Carlo simulations by using the @Risk statistical analysis software at 95 percent confidence interval, we are able to estimate the uncertainty for our 2018 GHG inventory as follows:
+UPS continues to improve internal processes for primary data collection to reduce uncertainty in our GHG inventory reporting for Scopes 1 and 2.
+UPS continues to work with the third parties responsible for providing the data necessary to calculate Scope 3 emissions and will continue to work on improving the data management and the methodologies used to estimate these emissions to reduce the uncertainty in our GHG inventory reporting.
+Using the GHG Protocol "Measurement and Estimation Uncertainty of GHG Emissions" guidance and analyzing the collected data through Monte Carlo simulations by using the @Risk statistical analysis software at 95 percent confidence interval, we are able to estimate the uncertainty for our 2019 GHG inventory as follows:

-SCOPE UNCERTAINTY MAIN SOURCE OF UNCERTAINTY % CHANGE 18/17 Scope 1 +/- 1% International Operations North America Operations (Small Package, Supply Chain & Freight) and UPS Airlines are our largest source of Scope 1 emissions and represent 98 percent of the total Scope 1 emissions.
+SCOPE UNCERTAINTY MAIN SOURCE OF UNCERTAINTY COMMENTS Scope 1 ±2% International Operations North America Operations (Small Package, Supply Chain & Freight) and UPS Airlines are our largest source of Scope 1 emissions and represent 98 percent of our total Scope 1 emissions.
 Well-established processes are in place to capture the primary data for these sources.
-International Operations represent 2 percent of the total Scope 1 emissions.
-Scope 2 +/- 3% International Operations North America Operations (Small Package, Supply Chain & Freight) are our largest source of Scope 2 emissions, representing 94 percent of the total Scope 2 emissions.
+International Operations represent 2 percent of our total Scope 1 emissions.
+Scope 2 ±3% International Operations North America Operations (Small Package, Supply Chain & Freight) are our largest source of Scope 2 emissions, representing 93 percent of our total Scope 2 emissions.
 Well-established processes are in place to capture the primary data for these sources.
-International Operations represent 6 percent of the total Scope 2 emissions.
-Scope 3 +/-8% Use of secondary data UPS reports on all relevant Scope 3 categories described in the Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting & Reporting Standard.
+International Operations represent 7 percent of our total Scope 2 emissions.
+Scope 3 ±7% Use of secondary data UPS reports on all relevant Scope 3 categories described in the Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting & Reporting Standard.
 Calculations for Scope 3 use various sources of secondary data since primary data is unavailable.
 Examples of the type of secondary data used vary from estimated miles driven, number of packages picked-up/delivered to estimated shipment information (weight and distance per shipment).